leonardoreboucas/cloud-orchestrators-exam/README.md

 ### Get credentials parameters on Azure

-You should obtain a JSON file with this parameters:
+You should obtain this parameters:
 * subscription_id
 * azure_tenant_id
 * azure_client_id